iFreeze-Qiu/3D_Printer-1/README.md

 ==========

 This project is intended for use with the College of Staten Island's 3D Printer in the 6S building.
 It is designed to work solely with the hardware in Dr. Alan Lyon's research lab.
-The purpose of this program is to faciliate the automation of the 3D printing process.
+The purpose of this program is to facilitate the automation of the 3D printing process.

 For information pertaining to the 3D printing research project as a whole, refer to Dr. Lyon's research page: